 Business Licences are renewable annually beginning January 1 of the calendar year & expiring on December 31.
 Licences are acquired through the town office.
-Licences are not required for auxiliaries, church groups, registered non-profit organizations, school sponsored groups or service clubs based in town.
+Licences are not required for auxiliaries, church groups, registered non-profit organizations, school-sponsored groups or service clubs based in the town.

 Businesses (LOCAL) within a 40 km radius of Herbert $50.00

 Businesses (TRANSIENT OPERATORS) outside a 40 km radius of Herbert $100.00